Steely Dan: Two Against Nature and Everything Must Go (2000–2003)

 In 2000 Steely Dan released their first studio album in 20 years: Two Against Nature.
 It won four Grammy Awards: Best Engineered Album – Non-Classical, Best Pop Vocal Album, Best Pop Performance by Duo or Group with Vocal ("Cousin Dupree"), and Album of the Year (despite competition in this category from Eminem's The Marshall Mathers LP and Radiohead's Kid A).
 In the summer of 2000, they began another American tour, followed by an international tour later that year.
 The tour featured guitarist Jon Herington, who would go on to play with the band over the next two decades.
 The group released the Plush TV Jazz-Rock Party DVD, documenting a live-in-the-studio concert performance of popular songs from throughout Steely Dan's career.
-In March 2001, Steely Dan was inducted into the Rock and Roll Hall of Fame.
+In March 2001, Steely Dan was inducted into the Rock and Roll Hall of Fame, at the ceremony playing "Black Friday" and teaming with Brian May to perform "Do It Again".

 In 2002 during the recording of Everything Must Go, Becker and Fagen fired their engineer Roger Nichols, who had worked with them for 30 years, without explanation or notification, according to band biographer Brian Sweet's 2018 revision of his book Reelin' in the Years.

 In 2003 Steely Dan released Everything Must Go.
 In contrast to their earlier work, they had tried to write music that captured a live feel.
-Becker sang lead vocals on a Steely Dan studio album for the first time ("Slang of Ages" — he had sung lead on his own "Book of Liars" on Alive in America).
+Becker sang lead vocals on a Steely Dan studio album for the first time ("Slang of Ages"—he had sung lead on his own "Book of Liars" on Alive in America).
 Fewer session musicians played on Everything Must Go than had become typical of Steely Dan albums: Becker played bass on every track and lead guitar on five tracks; Fagen added piano, electric piano, organ, synthesizers, and percussion on top of his vocals; touring drummer Keith Carlock played on every track.